June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 ---
 layout: default
-title: Teaching Materials
+title: Results
 nav_order: 3
 ---

-# 1) Police killings by year in Canada
+# 1) Police Involved Deaths by Year in Canada

-## 2020 was a record-breaking year, with *at least* 49 police involved killings.
+## 2020 was a record-breaking year, with *at least* 50 police involved deaths.
-There were *at least* 581 killings between January 2000 - December 2020.
-There was a statistically significant (p<0.001) increasing trend of 1.07 killings/year over this period.
+There were *at least* 596 police involved deaths between January 2000 - March 2021.
+There was a statistically significant (p<0.001) increasing trend of 1.12 killings/year over this period.
 Is this trend real?
 Or an artifact of increased awareness and acess to information?

 <div style="overflow: hidden;
   padding-top: 56.25%;